-The colorful red paintwork has transformed the former traffic police headquarters into a design museum with lifestyle organisations and hip food and beverage outlets.
+The colorful red paintwork first established itself by transforming the former traffic police headquarters into a design museum with lifestyle organisations and hip food and beverage outlets.
 It has recently a found a new home along Marina Boulevard.

 Red Dot Design Museum Hot

 I visited this place early this year.
 I went in on a whim, since the place looked rather quaint, being an old colonial-ish building.
 I thought it would be good for photography.
 It's definitely a place you'll want to visit if you're looking to be inspired.
 I took a series of photographs there and I continue to look at them for fresh ideas.